-When you’re on the road a lot, you cherish those rare moments of downtime.
-Whether you’re waiting for a plane/train/boat or at a hole-in-the-wall restaurant chowing down on some local cuisine.
-These moments are best utilised to switch off your brain for a sec, and just chill.
-When I have the internet, I tend to binge on my favourite travel YouTube channels, and when I’m offline, I’ll get stuck into my Kindle.
+When you’re on the road a lot, you tend to cherish those rare moments of downtime.
+Regardless of if you’re waiting for a train or having dinner solo at a hole-in-the-wall restaurant, I love using these quiet moments to turn off my brain for a second and just relax.
+When I have the internet, I tend to binge on my favourite travel YouTube channels, and when I’m offline, I’ll get stuck into a good book on my Kindle.

-One of the issues I have with YouTube, and especially travel YouTube channels, is how much crap it’s filled with.
-Endless sales-y type pitches, over the top ‘influencers‘ being paid to have ‘genuine’ experiences, and, well, crap.
-So after wading through the seemingly endless piles of digital shit, I’ve stumbled upon a few travel YouTube channels that don’t grind my gears.
-And who, after watching an episode, leave me feeling all jazzed up and rejuvenated again.
-Give these travel YouTube channels a shot, and let me know what you think.
+When it comes to YouTube, one of the issues I have with the platform, and especially travel YouTube channels, is how much crap it’s filled with.
+Endless sales-y type pitches, picture-perfect views of places, over the top ‘influencers‘ being paid to have ‘genuine’ experiences, the list goes on.
+So after wading through the seemingly endless piles of digital crap, I’ve stumbled upon a few travel YouTube channels that don’t grind my gears.
+And who, after watching an episode or ten, leave me feeling all jazzed up and rejuvenated about travelling and seeing the world.
+Go give these travel YouTube channels a shot next time you have some downtime, and let me know what you think.

 Sailing La Vagabonde